American Business Law Journal

-The Journal does not accept student works, published manuscripts, or those that will be published elsewhere.
-Manuscripts may be sent simultaneously to other journals on the conditions that the Journal is so advised, and that the author informs the appropriate editor immediately if the work is accepted for publication elsewhere.
+Manuscripts may be sent simultaneously to other journals on the conditions that the ABLJ is so advised, and that the author informs the appropriate editor immediately if the work is accepted for publication elsewhere.
 One electronic copy of all manuscripts should be sent to:

 Alternatively, manuscripts can be submitted via either the ExpressO or Scholastica submission systems.
 The Journal strongly prefers that manuscripts be submitted in Microsoft Word.
 Submissions formatted in Word Perfect or PDF may experience a delay in the review process.

-Because the Journal uses blind refereeing, the manuscript must not identify the author.
-However, the manuscript's first page should include the title of the piece.
-The author's or authors' name(s), institutional affiliation(s), address(es), and phone number(s) should appear either in a cover letter accompanying the manuscript or on a removable title page.
-All manuscripts should be formatted with footnotes rather than endnotes.
-All notes should be in compliance with the style rules stated in The Bluebook: A Uniform System of Citation, 19th edition.
-The author is primarily responsible for compliance with this system of citation and for the accuracy of the notes.
-Submissions between 15,000 – 18,000 words in length (including footnotes) are preferred.
-Manuscripts in excess of 25,000 words will not be reviewed.
+Because the ABLJ uses blind refereeing, the manuscript must not identify the author, directly or indirectly (including self-referencing citations).
+However, the manuscript’s first page should include the title of the piece.
+The author’s or authors’ name(s), institutional affiliation(s), address(es), and phone number(s) should appear either in a cover letter accompanying the manuscript or on a removable title page.
+All manuscripts must be formatted with footnotes rather than endnotes.

 Tables and Figures

 Tables may be included within the text or on a separate page, and they should show the source at the bottom.
 If included on a separate page, the text should indicate the approximate place for insertion of the table (e.g., Table 1 about here).
+The following guidelines only apply to accepted articles being readied for publication (not to initial submissions).
 At least one camera-ready copy of figures and other graphic material should be provided with each manuscript.
 Please do not use figures that will become illegible when reduced to journal page size.
 There are three preferred formats for digital artwork submission: Encapsulated PostScript (EPS), Portable Document Format (PDF), and Tagged Image Format (TIFF).
 We suggest that line art be saved as EPS files.
 Alternately, these may be saved as PDF files at 600 dots per inch (dpi) or better at final size.
 Tone art, or photographic images, should be saved as TIFF files with a resolution of 300 dpi at final size.
 For combination figures, or artwork that contains both photographs and labeling, we recommend saving figures as EPS files, or as PDF files with a resolution of 600 dpi or better at final size.
 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/bauthor/illustration.asp.